rezimaulana/asset-management-system/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Still working useful examples of how this project can be used.
+Additional screenshots, code examples and demos will be provided in this space.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_Please refer here on the future to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>